bcgov/moh-plr-fhir/input/pagecontent/index.md

 ### Relation to CA Baseline and other IGs

-Currently this guide is based on the international FHIR R4 specification.
-The intent is to move to based on the CA Baseline however there are a few conflicts and these are being worked on with the Canadian standards team.
->When (if) this changes to the CA baseline we'll reword this section
+This Implementation Guide was written based on resource profiles from CA Baseline where available (Practitioner, Organization, and Location) and otherwise from FHIR R4 (OrganizationAffiliation and PractitionerRole).
+The PractitionerRole profile from CA Baseline was not used because we feel that it is over-constrained for use in a Provider Directory.
+As well, we maintained alignment with the Ontario PPR project where possible.

 ### Miscellaneous